-Gift interests in your business.
-If you own a business, you can leverage your gift tax exclusions and exemption by gifting ownership interests, which may be eligible for valuation discounts.
-So, for example, if the discounts total 30%, in 2014 you can gift an ownership interest equal to as much as \$20,000 tax-free because the discounted value doesn't exceed the \$14,000 annual exclusion.
-Warning: The IRS may challenge the calculation; a professional, independent valuation is recommended.
+if the combined discount is 30%, in 2017 you can gift an ownership interest equal to as much as \$20,000 tax-free because the discounted value doesn't exceed the \$14,000 annual exclusion.

-Gift FLP interests.
 Another way to potentially benefit from valuation discounts is to set up a family limited partnership.
-You fund the FLP and then gift limited partnership interests.
-Warning: The IRS scrutinizes FLPs, so be sure to properly set up and operate yours.
+You fund the FLP with assets such as public or private stock and real estate, and then gift limited partnership interests.
+Warning: The IRS may challenge valuation discounts; a professional, independent valuation is recommended.
+The IRS also scrutinizes FLPs, so be sure to properly set up and operate yours.

 Pay tuition and medical expenses.

 You may pay these expenses without the payment being treated as a taxable gift to the student or patient, as long as the payment is made directly to the provider.